 If you’re experiencing a temporary financial setback and have fallen behind on your credit card debt, you’re not alone.
-According to Federal Reserve Economic Data, credit card delinquency rates in 2022 have increased compared to the year prior.
+According to Federal Reserve Economic Data, credit card delinquency rates increased 10.7% in the first quarter of this year.

 What Is a Credit Card Hardship Program?